SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

 \subsection{Performance on real-world input-state data}

-To showcase SIMBa's versatility, we now turn to an input-state data set collected from the Franka Emika Panda robotic arm and provided in~\cite{mamakoukas2020memory}.
+To showcase SIMBa's versatility, we now turn to an input-state data set collected from the Franka Emika Panda robotic arm and provided in~\cite{mamakoukas2020memory} for linear input-state identification.
 We have access to eight trajectories of length $N=400$, samples at \SI{50}{\hertz}, with $n=17$ and $m=7$.
+Specifically, the $17$ states of the robots consists of the $x$, $y$, and $z$ coordinates of the end effector and the angle and angular velocity of the seven joints.
+The seven control inputs correspond to joint velocities.
 We fixed one validation and one test trajectory, respectively, and used a subset of the remaining six trajectories as training data.
 Since the robot is a continuous-time system, we leveraged Proposition~\ref{prop:continuous}, setting \texttt{delta=$\frac{1}{50}$} and \texttt{LMI\_A=True}.
 As we are not dealing with input-output data anymore, subspace identification methods perform poorly, and we hence compare SIMBa to LS and its state-of-the-art stable version, SOC, proposed in~\cite{mamakoukas2020memory}.
+For a fair comparison, since SOC cannot incorporate prior system knowledgse in the identification procedure, we assume no knowledge of the robot's physics being available to SIMBa.

 Here, we also used the ability of SIMBa to work with batched data, breaking the training trajectories into $10$-step long segments, overlapping at each time step, --- i.e., setting \texttt{horizon=10} and \texttt{stride=1} --- to facilitate training for this more complex problem.
 This gave rise to approximately \numprint{400} to \numprint{2400} training sequences of $10$ steps whether one to six trajectories were used for training.
 Since we are interested in the final performance of SIMBa over entire trajectories, we set \texttt{horizon\_val=None} to select the best model accordingly.
 We let instances initialized with the LS solution (\textit{SIMBa\_i}) and randomly initialized ones (\textit{SIMBa}) run for \numprint{20000} and \numprint{40000} epochs, respectively, with a batch size of \numprint{128}.